tweedius/BitcoinTicker/README.md

 # BitcoinTicker

+An ESP8266 based Bitcoin Ticker using the Arduino development environment and displayed on an ILI9341 display.

 Arduino IDE based ESP8266 device.
 Search ESP8266 Arduino and follow install instructions on the github page.

 # Hardware Required